 Starting the Game

-- Each player will get five cards for hand AND 15 cards for their personal draw deck.
+- Each player gets five cards for hand AND 15 cards for their personal draw pile.

 - Place two face-down cards in the middle of the table between two players.

 - On the sides, deal two more draw piles (so-called side piles) consisting of five cards each.

 Players will first flip the two face-down cards in the middle.
 They do so simultaneously.